hakunanatasha/biomed_hackathon/README.md

 You will also need at Python 3.6+.
 If you are installing python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with necessary packages.

-All commands in the guide provided are done through terminal access.
+All commands in the guide are executed via terminal.

 #### Template scripts